-5 Experiments
+5 EXPERIMENTS

-GNS was evaluated on four concept learning tasks from the Omniglot challenge [26]: one-shot classification, parsing, generating new exemplars, and generating new concepts.
+GNS was evaluated on four concept learning tasks from the Omniglot challenge [31]: one-shot classification, parsing, generating new exemplars, and generating new concepts.
 All evaluations use novel characters from completely held-out alphabets in the Omniglot evaluation set.
 As mentioned earlier, our goal is to provide a single model that captures deep knowledge of a domain and performs strongly in a wide range of tasks, rather than besting all models on every task.
-Our experiments include a mixture of quantitative and qualitative evaluations, and we acknowledge that qualitative results are inherently subjective; in future work we aim for quantitative evaluations of all four tasks.
+Our experiments include a mixture of quantitative and qualitative evaluations, depending on the nature of the task.